Academics call for end to 'Christian' RE and daily worship in schools

 1

-Ulster University academics call for an end to “Christian focussed” religious education and daily worship in Northern Ireland schools
+UNESCO backed report funded by Integrated Education Fund (IEF) calls for end to ‘Christian focused’ religious education and daily worship in Northern Ireland schools

 -